Community Impact

 Applications will not be accepted from:

-- Organizations for religious activities (secular activities provided by religious organizations may be eligible for grant funding)
+• Organizations where participation in or exposure to religious activities is required in the program (secular activities provided by religious organizations may be eligible for grant funding)

-Additionally, the Foundation does not award grants from the Community Impact grant program to:
+Additionally, the Foundation does not award grants from the Community Impact grant program for:

-- Historical societies and their related foundations for projects that do not have a broad reach beyond a specific community
+• Historical societies or their related foundations to support projects that do not have a broad reach beyond a specific community

-- Purchase food (Equipment and other programs provided by organizations that distribute food are eligible for grant funds.)
+• Food purchases (Equipment and other programs provided by organizations that distribute food are eligible for grant funds)

 Application Review Process